anmol1vw13/anmol1vw13.github.io/_posts/2021-03-03-gojek-kafka-cluster-google-live-migration-learnings.md

 Why and how a live migration would be the culprit was still an big question mark! 👀

-There were a few speculations as to how a misbehaving broker could cause lags in consumers
+However, there were a few speculations as to how a misbehaving broker could cause lags in consumers
-1. Could be to do with ack
 1. Streams were stuck in re-balancing because one of the stream thread died and consumers using kafka client less than 2.3.0 could be facing issues because of it.
 Refer [KAFKA-7181](https://issues.apache.org/jira/browse/KAFKA-7181)
 1. Consumers did not implement an UncaughtExceptionHandler and a encountering a Timeout Exception killed the thread.
 However this understanding was wrong as explained by a Confluent Engineer.

    ![Correct understanding](/assets/kafka-issue/uncaught-exception-handler-correct-understanding.png)

-<em>Need to frame the above in a better way</em>
+We had to, had to figure a way out!🙏🏻

 Before we proceed further, let's understand a few relevant kafka terminologies.
 #### Parition Leaders and Replicas
 Every partition, in ideal conditions is assigned a broker that acts as a leader and has zero or more brokers which